35007

 35007 (Loose in beghilos) is a band from the Netherlands.
 The sound of 35007 has been described as stoner rock, psychedelic rock, space rock and progressive rock.

 History

-35007 was formed in Eindhoven, Netherlands at the end of the eighties and originate from The Alabama Kids.
-35007's early line-up consisted of Eeuwout Baart (vocals), Mark Sponselee (sounds, synths), Bertus Fridael (guitar), Jacco Van Rooy (drums), Michel Boekhoudt (bass guitar), Luk Sponselee (vj) and Pidah Kloos (sounds, soundengineer).
+35007 was formed in Eindhoven, Netherlands at the end of the eighties, when the rhythm section of The Alabama Kids and other musicians joined forces to provide music for a fashion show by a designer named Loes.
+They named themselves after her (Loes is pronounced somewhat similar to "Loose"), and settled on the calculator spelling 35007 a few years later, to distinguish themselves from other bands operating under the same name.
+The early line-up consisted of Eeuwout Baart (vocals), Mark Sponselee (sounds, synths), Bertus Fridael (guitar), Jacco Van Rooy (drums), Michel Boekhoudt (bass guitar), Luk Sponselee (vj) and Pidah Kloos (sounds, soundengineer).